 In the U.S., more than 10,000 people reach the retirement age of 65 every day.
-Though not all of them retire at that age, either out of necessity or personal choice, a significant number do.
+Though not all of them retire at that age (in fact, many people work through retirement and make as much as $200 per 20 hour week), either out of necessity or personal choice, a significant number do.
 Considering the fact that these retirees have dedicated the majority of their lives to a single career, company, or vocation, they deserve to be celebrated!
 Let’s take a look at a few ways you can throw a party that will honor their past and rejoice in their future.

 Finances And Friends

 One of the first things you should when organizing a party of any kind is determine your budget.
 Consider everything you’ll need; the cost of food and drinks, decorations, tent rentals, and entertainment can easily add up if you don’t set a limit at the very beginning.
+Maybe you want a destination celebration.
+But flying out to the Caicos might not fit in your budget.
 If you need a caterer, take the time to compare prices; if money is tight, a potluck option might make more sense.

 Your budget also affects the guest list.
 While it will be easy to figure out how many people you can invite based on how many mouths you’ll have to feed and chairs you’ll have to offer, choosing the actual individuals is not a decision you should make alone.
 Get the retiree involved to find out which people they have the closest relationships with, whether they’re family members, friends, or coworkers.
 The last thing you want to do is accidentally invite Linda, your retiree’s worst enemy.